The Basics of Private Party Loans

 Private party auto loans are similar to standard auto loans, but they tend to come with a slightly higher interest rate, and they generally won't last as long (banks are taking more risk with a used vehicle, so they want to limit their risk).

-To get a private party auto loan, you'll need to apply, and approval will be based on the same factors that affect every loan: mainly your credit scores and your debt to income ratios; the lender wants to see that you've got enough income to repay the loan and that you're familiar with borrowing money.
+To get a private party auto loan, you'll need to apply.
+Approval will be based on the same factors that affect every loan: primarily your credit score and your debt-to-income ratio.
+The lender wants to see that you've got enough income to repay the loan and that you're familiar with borrowing money.
 If you can't qualify, you can always try using a co-signer.

 Other Types of "Private" Loans

-Sometimes loans between individuals create a win-win situation: great for lenders (who earn more than they can at the bank) and borrowers (who pay less interest than they would at the bank).
-When borrowers have poor credit, private loans may be the only option available, although they generally come with higher rates.
+Other private-party loans involve agreements between two parties outside normal lending institutions.
+Sometimes loans between individuals create a win-win situation.
+They are great for lenders who earn more than they can at the bank.
+They also work for borrowers who pay less interest than they would at the bank.
+When borrowers have poor credit, private-party loans may be the only option available, although the lower credit score usually brings a higher rate.